hslu-ige-laes/lora-devices-ttn/docs/ttn.md

 # The Things Network
 {: .no_toc }
-The Things Network (TTN) is a global, community-driven, open-source LoRaWAN network.
+The Things Network (TTN) is a global, community-driven and open-source LoRaWAN network.
 It provides an infrastructure for connecting own devices free of charge.

 ---
 ## Table of contents